20 Best Loan Application Letter Samples (Guide and Format)

 • Use the standard business letter format and use clear, concise paragraphs.

-• Brevity is vital when writing such a letter, so mention only the essential points and avoid extraneous details.
+• Brevity is vital when writing such a document, so mention only the essential points and avoid extraneous details.

 • Address your letter to the most relevant party for your situation, and be sure to include your company’s financial statements.